rangle/ngCourse2/handout/09-routing.md

 ***RouterOutlet***

 A router outlet is a placeholder that Angular dynamically fills based on the application's route.
 Below is the example how we use the RouterOutlet in  Angular2 inside the template.
-In order to make use of the RouterOutlet we need to give component access to the Router Components we do it by passing **ROUTER_DIRECTIVES** in the component directives array.
+In order to make use of the RouterOutlet we need to give component access to the Router Components we do it by passing `ROUTER_DIRECTIVES` in the component directives array.

+Below is the example of how we use the RouterOutlet in Angular 2

 ```javascript
 ...